oktaytan/oktaytan/README.md

-- 👋 Hi, I’m @oktaytan
+- 👋  Hi, I’m Oktay.
 - 👀  I’m interested in iOS development and front-end technologies
 - 🌱  I’m currently learning Swift for iOS develoment.

 <!---
 oktaytan/oktaytan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.